-Our standard batteries are designed to last between 5-7 years with proper care.
-We also supply lead carbon batteries which can last 7-10 years, and lithium batteries which have an expected 10-15 year lifespan.
+Our standard Gel VRLA batteries are designed to last about 5 years with proper care.
+We also supply lithium batteries which have an expected 10-15 year lifespan.

-Do I need to add water to my battery?
+Do I need to add water as part of my solar battery maintenance?

-No. Sealed lead acid batteries do not require additional water to maintain them.
+No. Sealed lead acid and lithium batteries do not require additional water to maintain them.

 What should I avoid when charging batteries?

 - Avoid mixing batteries of different size and age – you will always be limited to the weakest battery in the string.
 For optimum performance, you should be using matched cells.
 Batteries should not be more than 6 months different in age.

 - If the batteries are being charged in series e.g. at 48V, don’t run devices off just one battery to get 12V.
 Use a 48V to 12V step down.
-This ensures that the current is shared equally between the batteries so that the they are all put under equal stress so they all have the same lifespan.
+This ensures that the current is shared equally between the batteries, so that the they are all put under equal stress, and will all have the same lifespan.

-- To get the best life out of your batteries avoid running more than 3 in parallel.
+- To get the best life out of your batteries avoid running more than 3 batteries/strings in parallel.

-- Never go lower than 50% depth of discharge - not only will this permanently damage your battery, but it will void your warranty.
+- Never go lower than 50% depth of discharge - not only will this permanently damage your battery and shorten the lifespan, but it will void your warranty.

-- Never leave batteries partially charged - always charge them to 100% - as this will lead to sulfation and reduce your battery’s capacity, so always recharge to 100%.
+- Never leave batteries partially charged.
+This will lead to sulfation and reduce your battery’s capacity, so always recharge to 100%.